justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 ---

 We see that, although the proof is wordy, it is logically correct.
 I am currently writing a script which takes every single statement in Mathlib4 and creates an English counterpart for it.
-This script will likely create multiple English counterparts for each statement, in order to diversify the training dataset.
+(Or multiple counterparts in order to diversify the training dataset.)

 ###### Approximating an autoformalizer